-- A U.S. citizen or permanent resident (green card holder), who has established domicile in Oklahoma and physical residence for at least 12 consecutive months prior to enrollment may be eligible. - As a dependent, the parents or guardians have an established physical residence in Oklahoma at least 12 months prior to enrollment and intend to remain in the state. - Other classification options may be available for military personnel or spouses and dependents. - Other classification options may be available for professionals, spouses and dependents relocated to Oklahoma for full-time employment or marriage to an Oklahoma resident.
+- A U.S. citizen or permanent resident (green card holder), who has established domicile in Oklahoma and physical residence for at least 12 consecutive months prior to enrollment may be eligible. - As a dependent, the parents or guardians have an established physical residence in Oklahoma at least 12 months prior to enrollment and intend to remain in the state. - Other classification options may be available for: - o Military personnel, spouses, and dependents. - Professionals, spouses and dependents relocated to Oklahoma for full-time employment or marriage to an Oklahoma resident. - o Students impacted by war.

-Domicile is defined as having two components - residence and the intention to remain.
-If it is determined that an applicant entered the state with the express purpose of attending college, non-resident status will be assigned.
-Domicile and residency status may be established over a period of 12 months for students who have not attended an Oklahoma college or university for more than 6 credit hours in the fall/spring semester and 3 credit hours in summer.
+Students attending an Oklahoma college or university on more than a half-time basis are considered to be in the state primarily for educational purposes and are classified as Non-Resident.
+However, residency may be established over a period of 12 months for students who have not attended an Oklahoma college or university for more than 6 credit hours in the fall/spring semester and 3 credit hours in summer.